-When a new DUI client walks into our law firm, one of the first things we ask is what happened.
-We want to know the facts underlying the stop, any search performed, any tests taken, any conversations between our client and the police officer(s), as well as examine any paperwork given to our client by the Lexington Police.
+When a new DUI client walks into our law firm, one of the first things we ask is, “what happened?”
+We want to know all the facts about the stop, were any searches performed?
+Any tests taken?
+All conversations between the client and the police officer(s), and any paperwork related to the incident are obtained.
 With this information, we begin to analyze potential defenses to the DUI charge.
 A few examples of possible DUI defenses include:

-BOOKING ROOM VIDEOS IN KENTUCKY – Many police stations videotape suspects at the police station, where their speech is clear and their balance is perfect, in spite of Lexington Police testimony to the contrary.
+- BOOKING ROOM VIDEOS IN KENTUCKY – Many police stations videotape suspects at the police station, where their speech is clear and their balance is perfect, in spite of police testimony to the contrary.

 - FAILURE TO CONDUCT OBSERVATION PERIOD IN KENTUCKY – Most states require that a driver be observed continuously for a minimum period, such as twenty minutes, prior to a breath test in order for the results to be considered admissible and valid.

 - STANDARD FIELD SOBRIETY TESTING IS INACCURATE IN KENTUCKY – in healthy individuals, the one-leg stand test is only 65% accurate, and the walk-and-turn test is only 68% accurate in determining if a person is under the influence.
 Those persons with injuries, medical conditions, 50 pounds or greater overweight, and 65 years or older cannot be validly judged by these tests.

 If you need a criminal defense attorney, contact our firm.
 Our experienced, tenacious attorneys will help you achieve the best possible outcome in your case.

 “... you went above and beyond for me and my family.
 You showed us that you really cared about our family and that helped us a lot.
 We are forever in your debt.
 Thank you so much ...